Making soap is something I’ve wanted to do but never had the courage.

 In older days it wasn’t.
 As we discussed earlier, the way they once made their lye solution you weren’t really sure how much lye you were actually getting in your soap.

-So you could let it cure and it would still have too much lye in it which would result in nasty chemical burns.
+You could let it cure and it would still have too much lye in it which would result in nasty chemical burns.

-But now, we have a new way of making lye crystals that can be purchased.
+However, now we have a new way of making lye crystals that can be purchased.
 This creates a more stable lye solution, and now we know how much lye is actually going into our soap.

 Therefore, we know when the soap is finished with its curing process that the lye itself will actually be gone and glycerin will be in its place.